advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 However, by showing that this universe can be replaced by a greater universe with higher dimensions, we hope to convince people to give up the idea that Inside Theories can model everything.
+(Technically, we are not saying that there are other languages that can model everything.
+We are just saying there are better mathematical languages for some domains, without emphasis on modelling.)

 For example, languages which changes semantics by introducing new rules, e.g. by self-modification, can satisfy some notions of consistency, even that notion of consistency is weaker than usual.